 Military Divorce in South Carolina and Child Custody Issues

 In rare complicated child custody cases, child support may be granted to the active duty military parents.
 If they have to be deployed, the civilian child will be looked after by a guardian.
-It is as well possible for federal regulations to allow militant parent to get joint custody.
+It is as well possible for federal regulations to allow military parent to get joint custody.
 In this case, if they are further away, the civilian spouse will look after the children.

 Need Help?
-Contact a Military Divorce Lawyer Asap
+Contact a Military Divorce Lawyer ASAP

 Reach out and let us fight for you.
 Dial us up today!